 First of all, one must understand that an annuity is a retirement protection plan, and should not be compared to the return of investment tools such as stocks, foreign exchange, and bonds etc. For example, one single failure in an investment portfolio can lead to irreparable loss.
 And an investment portfolio should be reviewed regularly.
 When you grow older, you might not have the stamina, or analytical ability to stay constantly close to the investment market.
 Dr Law Chi-kwong, the Secretary for Labour and Welfare, said that the annuity payments from the Government plan will not be counted as income under the Old Age Living Allowance Scheme4.
 So if you apply for the allowance successfully, you’d earn $2,000 and more, which in turn, means a higher rate of return.

-4. If I were Leon Lai, aged 52, and not eligible to buy the government annuity, what can I do?
+4. If I were aged 52, and not eligible to buy the government annuity, what can I do?

 You can buy a retirement fund or saving plan, so you can save up an extra HKD 1 million to take up the HKMC Annuity Plan.
 Another option is to choose a long-term annuity plan from a private financial institution.
 These plans generally offer more investment options, and you can start contributing while you are still at work, these plans also commonly use the compound interest approach to accumulate more funds before retirement, so you are entitled to more monthly annuity payments later.
 There are many different types of annuity plans in the market, some offer flexibility on receiving the returns, which you can choose based on your need.

 And finally, sons and daughters can also consider to buy an annuity plan for their parents as a token of gratitude.
 So they can have more monthly income to enjoy a gourmet or go for a trip, and that also implies a meaning of “Wishing you health and longevity”.
-Whether you are planning for your own or your parents’ retirement, you can click to FlexiRetire Annuity Plan and learn more.
+Whether you are planning for your own or your parents’ retirement, you can use Retirement Calculator to understand your retirement gap, or click Foresight Deferred Annuity Plan to learn more.

 1. HKMC Annuity Plan Product Brochure